Family Group Record:

 For people who were born and died in the area of Morozovichskaya Rozhdestvo Bogoroditskaya Church in 1898, the registration book states:

 (No.30) - Trofim was born on July 22, 1898, and baptized on July 25.
-His parents are Ivan Lukin Dovlud and Evdokiya Adamova, peasants from Dubatovka village; godparents are Andrew Mihailov Bovtach and Ms. Magdalina Lukina Dovlud, peasants form Dubatovka village.
+His parents are Ivan Lukin Dovlud and Evdokiya Adamova, peasants from Dubatovka village; godparents are Andrew Mihailov Bovtach and Ms. Magdalina Lukina Dovlud, peasants from Dubatovka village.

 (No. 19) - Luka Nikolaev Dovlud, a soldier from Dubatovka village, 62 years old, died from pneumonia on October 24, 1898 and was buried on October 26.

-For people who died in the area of Pinsk Cathedral, Minsk, region, in 1911, the registration book states:
+For people who died in the area of Pinsk Cathedral, Minsk region, in 1911, the registration book states:

 (No. 8) - Anastasia, the daughter of a peasant from Dubatovka village of Novogrudok district Ivan Lukianov Dovlut, died on March 9, 1911, and was buried on March 10.